Procedures

 The default host server user is oracle unless stated otherwise.
 The example database used in this guide is CDB1 unless stated otherwise.

-For more information on how to configure your Entrust environment, see the Key Management Vault Installation and Upgrade Guide.
+For more information on how to configure your Entrust environment, see Key Management Vault Installation and Upgrade Guide.

 For more information on how to configure your Oracle environment, see the Oracle documentation.